legauh/Car_Rental_Project_Internet_Technology/README.md

 #### Use Case 2: Admin Management
 ------------------------------------------------------------
 Actors:          Admin, System

 Description:     Allows the admin to manage the platform.

 Precondition:    Admin navigates to the login page.

-Postcondition: Desired CUD operations are executed successfully.
+Postcondition:   Desired CRUD operations are executed successfully.

 Main Flow:
 1. Admin logs in.